 Approximately 0.1-5% of American beech trees are resistant to beech scale.
 You can identify a resistant tree in the killing front or aftermath front.
 The killing front is a region where there are large amounts of beech scale and fungus is killing trees.
 Whereas the aftermath front is where a forest has already experienced a beech die off.
 In these areas, you might find resistant trees.
 A resistant tree will be at least 9 inches in diameter and be free of scale while in proximity to trees heavily infested with beech scale.

 Tree Services for Beech in Webster

 Do you have American beech on your property?
 If so, you may need help identifying Beech Bark Disease and/or removing dead or dying trees.
-In either case, let Arbor Tree Experts know.
+In either case, let Arbor Tree Experts help.
 Established in Webster in 1985 we are a fully licensed and insured tree service in Webster.
-Our team includes ISA certified Webster arborists working to ANSI standards.
-We offer tree removal as well as stump grinding and pruning.
+We offer tree removal, tree pruning as well as stump grinding.
 Likewise, we can help you choose the best trees for your unique landscape.
 Contact us for a quote.